 One of the most popular recruitment metrics to track is the source of your hires.
 This refers to understanding where your successful candidates found out about your open vacancy.

-An awareness of how long it takes to hire a new employee can help you to launch recruitment for new roles at the right time.
+An awareness of the time frame it takes to hire a new employee can help you to launch recruitment for new roles at the right time.
 Recording the time taken for each stage of the process can help to identify areas that are holding up the recruitment process, so it can be adjusted to speed up your time to hire.

-Taking a step back to review where your top talent is being sourced from is a really important step in reviewing your recruitment KPI metrics.
-After all, how will you truly know which job boards and platforms to invest your resources and time if you don’t know which channels are serving you the best?
+Taking a step back to review your sourcing channels i.e. where your top talent is being sourced from is a really important step in reviewing your recruitment KPI metrics.
+After all, how will you truly know which job boards and platforms to invest your resources and time if you don't know which channels are serving you the best?